MarcinOrlowski/pyggy-expense-tracker/project/prd.md

 # Product Requirements Document (PRD)
-# Expense Tracker and Budget Management System - PoC Version

 ## 1. Project Overview

 ### 1.1 Purpose

 Develop a focused proof-of-concept (PoC) expense tracking application using Python 3.12 and Django.
 The PoC will demonstrate the core expense tracking functionality, particularly the handling of different expense types and monthly processing, as a foundation for a more comprehensive system in future phases.

 ### 1.2 Technology Stack

 - Python 3.12
 - Django framework
 - SQLite database for development